lrodero/cats-effect-tutorial/tutorial.md

 intermediate) users of cats-effect.
 So do not worry if it takes some time for you to master.

-### Exercise: using a custom thread pool in Echo server
+### Exercise: using a custom thread pool in echo server
-Given what we know so far, how could we solve the problem of the limited number of clients attended in parallel in our Echo server?
+Given what we know so far, how could we solve the problem of the limited number of clients attended in parallel in our echo server?
 Recall that in traditional servers we would make use of an specific thread pool for clients, able to resize in case more threads are needed.
 You can get such a pool using `Executors.newCachedThreadPool()` as in the example of the previous section.
 But